 Making the Decision to Move My Teen from a Traditional School to an Online School

 A month ago, I decided to move my teenage daughter from a brick-and-mortar school to an online one.
 Her anxiety was causing her to not even make it to school, and she was at the point of failing.
-Prior to the school year starting, she had an Individualized Education Program (IEP) due to Emotional Issues.
+Before the school year started, she had an Individualized Education Program (IEP) due to Emotional Issues.
 In Virginia (I assume almost all states work the same way but could be wrong), they want to place the child in the least restrictive school environment where she can flourish.
 After discussing my daughter’s case, the IEP team found that it made sense to move her to a Comprehensive Services Site (CSS).
 A CSS is a smaller school that has a therapeutic element that the regular traditional schools don’t have.
 Even in that setting, she was not doing well.

 For a couple of months, I looked at all the options:

 - Online Schools

 After getting information from schools from all the options, and talking to the different experts during the Family Resource Meeting (FSM), I decided that the online school was the best for my daughter.
 If you are wondering, an FSM is:

 “The Family Support Meeting (FSM) process is focused on the family and their team creating a plan to get the family’s needs met and to ensure safety for all family members.
 Teams consist of individuals agreed upon by the family, including both natural and professional supports.
 CPPC partners hold to the principle of “nothing about us, without us.”
 In other words, FSMs cannot occur without the family present.
 In fact, families are in the driver’s seat and lead the decision-making process.”

 I started googling, talking to Mental Health professionals, and watching YouTube videos to understand the different online schools.
 There are usually three types: